Sarah Kimmey Grymes

 Heather is our certified housing counselor for Housing Assistance.
 She has been with HAC since May of 2017 and works with families to help prepare them for homeownership, assist them with their applications and support them on their path to becoming homeowners.
 She has over 10 years of experience in banking, finance and consumer lending, is a certified USDA 502 direct loan packager and NCHFA member assisting with down payment assistance.
 She has associates degrees in both Business Administration, Marketing and Retailing as well as in Art.
 Heather is also currently in school working to get her bachelor's degree in Communications through ECU.
-In 2006 she started working towards her own goal of homeownership through a self-sufficiency program and by 2009 she was able to purchase her first home for herself and her three daughters.
+In 2006 she started working towards her own goal of homeownership through a self-sufficiency program and by 2009 she was able to purchase her first home for herself and her daughters.
 Heather personally understands the amount of work and dedication it takes to make someone's dreams a reality.

 Resource development and community outreach coordinator